 The Greenhouse at Destination Kohler

-One of our favorite spots in Destination Kohler, the Greenhouse is an antique solarium with stained-glass walls that was imported from England.
+A favorite spot in Destination Kohler, the Greenhouse is an antique solarium with stained-glass walls that was imported from England.
 It is located inside the courtyard of The American Club.
 Thanks to its overstuffed chairs in clusters respectably spaced apart, it's an ideal place to read, relax and savor a treat from the snack menu of ice cream and smoothies.

 The American Club